richmahn/en_tn/lam/front/intro.md

 #### What is the Book of Lamentations about? ####

 In the Book of Lamentations, the author expressed grief over the capture of the city of Jerusalem by the Babylonians in about 586 B.C.
 The book is organized into five poems.
-In them the writer described how God allowed Jerusalem to be destroyed becase the people sinned against him.
+In them the writer described how God allowed Jerusalem to be destroyed because the people sinned against him.
 However, the author also stated that God is always loving and faithful to his people.
 (See: [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/tw/dict/bible/kt/faith]])

 #### Who wrote the Book of Lamentations? ####